nfasano/nfasano/README.md

 ### Data Science Personal Projects:
 - **Sentiment Analysis Classifier on black lives matter tweets** [Github Repo](https://github.com/nfasano/sentimentClassifier_blmTweets)
     - Project Description: Given a dataset of 10,000+ tweets, I built a sentiment classifier to determine wheter a given tweet was positive or negative toward the Black Lives Matter (BLM) movement.
-It was found that...
 This work was completed as a course project for COS 524 at Princeton University.
+    - Project Outcome: It was found that...
-    - Skills Demonstrated: Python, sentiment analysis, NLP, classification models and evaluation metrics, imbalanced datasets
+    - Skills Demonstrated: Python, sentiment analysis, NLP, hypothesis testing, classification models and evaluation metrics
 - **Predicting Fragile Family Outcomes** (Github Repo)
     - Project Description:
     - Skills Demonstrated: